schramm-famm/docs/proposal/proposal.md

 the changes made since the last time they were active.
 Users can manually view the history of any excerpt to determine which user contributed each change to the excerpt.
-An overview of the conversation that displays the positions of other active users in the conversation will be placed in the corner of every conversation.
+An overview of the conversation that displays the positions of other active users in the conversation, which we have named the mini-map, will be placed in the corner of every conversation.

 Search functionality will also be provided in the application.
 Users will be able to search through conversations for specific keywords and filter certain